nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Mark task as done: `done`
 Mark a task in the task list as done.<br>
-Todo done format: `done t INDEX`
+* Todo done format: `done t INDEX`
-Deadline done format: `done d INDEX`
+* Deadline done format: `done d INDEX`
-Event done format: `done e INDEX`
+* Event done format: `done e INDEX`

-> Marks a todo `t`, deadline `d` or event `e` at the specified INDEX as completed.
+> Mark a todo `t`, deadline `d` or event `e` at the specified INDEX under the corresponding section as completed.
 The INDEX refers to the index number shown in the most recent listing.<br>
-> Note that tasks that are done are moved to the bottom of the list in their respective sections.
+> Note that tasks that are done are moved to the bottom of the list in their respective sections.<br>
+> Note that you are required to enter the `view` command before the `delete` command, in order to view the list of tasks and events and delete the specified task accordingly.
+Alternatively, you can use the `find` command to narrow down the displayed list of tasks and events.<br>

 Examples: